Minot International Airport: Facilities

 The airport covers 1563 acre at an elevation of 1716 ft above sea level.
 It has two runways: 13/31 is 7700 by 150 ft feet concrete and 8/26 is 6348 by 100 ft asphalt.
 Its longest runway can receive Boeing 747s.

-In the year ending June 30, 2012, the airport had 49,156 aircraft operations, average 134 per day: 62% general aviation, 14% airline, 13% military, and 10% air taxi.
-127 aircraft were then based at this airport: 92% single-engine, 5% multi-engine, 2% jet, and 1% helicopter.
+In the year ending March 30, 2023, the airport had 33,020 aircraft operations, average 90 per day: 73% general aviation, 6% airline, 6% military, and 15% air taxi.
+128 aircraft were then based at this airport: 119 single-engine, 6 multi-engine, 1 jet, and 2 helicopter.

 In 2013, aircraft operations dropped to 32,023 for the fiscal year.
 Itinerant general aviation operations is still the highest percentage of operations with 10,429.
 Air carrier is at 6,825 and air taxi is at 5,201.
 Finally, for itinerant operations, military made up 283.
 Local operations include 6,898 civil and 2,387 military operations.
 Based aircraft has dropped to 112 housed aircraft.

 Avflight is the fixed-base operator at the airport, offering a 24 hour fueling station for quick turns and efficient technology stops.
 Other services include catering, Customs, international garbage disposal, and rental cars.

-Minot Aero Center is a maintenance business at the airport, offering flight training, maintenance and general aircraft services.
+Minot Aero Center is a maintenance business at the airport, offering flight training, maintenance, and general aircraft services.

 Historical airline service

 Braniff Airways started service in 1952 with one daily departure south to Bismarck with DC-3 equipment.
 The original Frontier Airlines started new service on May 1, 1959, with three daily departures to Bismarck on 26 passenger DC-3s.
 North Central Airlines had four daily departures in July 1960 on DC-3 equipment; the service went to Bismarck and Devils Lake, east of Minot.
+North Central became Republic in 1979, Northwest in 1986, and Delta in 2010.